Quiescent Big Bang formation in $2+1$ dimensions: Introduction

-This work relies on a $2+1$ decomposition of the ESFV system using constant mean curvature (CMC) gauge with zero shift, often referred to as a constant mean curvature transported coordinate (CMCTC) gauge.
-While this means we cannot make use of the conformal structure of $2+1$ gravity used in prior work (see Section \ref{subsec:lit}), using CMCTC gauge seems difficult to avoid: Given that the AVTD picture means we have to expect the asymptotic results \eqref{eq:asymp-quiesc} and \eqref{eq:asymp-renorm}, the spatial metric will degenerate toward the Big Bang.
-However, as in \cite[Remark 1.4]{FU23} for CMCSH gauge, the shift vector is determined up to a conformal Killing field via an elliptic equation in which metric terms explicitly occur and thus would inherit any such degeneracy; see \cite[p.\,137, (3.28)]{Mon86}.
+This work relies on a $(2+1)$ decomposition of the ESFV system using constant mean curvature (CMC) gauge with zero shift, often referred to as a constant mean curvature transported coordinate (CMCTC) gauge.
+While this means we cannot make use of the conformal structure of $(2+1)$ gravity used in prior work (see Section \ref{subsec:lit}), using CMCTC gauge seems difficult to avoid: Given that the AVTD picture means we have to expect the asymptotic results \eqref{eq:asymp-quiesc} and \eqref{eq:asymp-renorm}, the spatial metric will degenerate toward the Big Bang.
+However, the shift vector is determined up to a conformal Killing field via an elliptic equation in the underlying gauge in which metric terms explicitly occur and thus, as in \cite[Remark 1.4]{FU24}, would inherit any such degeneracy; see also \cite[p.\,137, (3.28)]{Mon86} for the conformal $(2+1)$ gauge.
 This would cause linear terms of order $t^{-1}$ or worse to appear in the evolution equations and prevent one from closing energy estimates.\\

-In Section \ref{sec:prelim}, we state the ESFV equations in CMCTC gauge and collect the reference solutions as well as some facts regarding their scale factors.
+In Section \ref{sec:prelim-2+1}, we state the ESFV equations in CMCTC gauge and collect the reference solutions as well as some facts regarding their scale factors.
 The considerations that need to be taken to ensure local well-posedness and to obtain sufficient continuation criteria are sketched in Section \ref{sec:id-bs}, along with setting up the necessary norms and energies to state the initial data assumptions and set up the bootstrap argument.
-We also discuss the analogous background solutions and initial data notions for the polarized $U(1)$-symmetric vacuum setting in Remark \ref{rem:u1-ref} and Remark \ref{rem:u1-init}.\\
+I also discuss the analogous background solutions and initial data notions for the polarized $U(1)$-symmetric vacuum setting in Remark \ref{rem:u1-ref} and Remark \ref{rem:u1-init}.\\